LighTec/Holonyak/README.md

 Also has a button that "debugs" the arduino IO by sending it tons of 255 values, which should trigger it to clear its buffer, and wait for further input.

+Possible future patterns; (no promises, anythign with a (?) is unlikely)
+- Matrix-style falling effect
+- Audio visualization(?)
+- Wave (1-8 Colors moving in a direction at a specified speed)
+- Spectrum Cycle
+- RNG button for colors and delays
+- Ambience (1-8 colors fading in and out)
+- CPU temperature (?)
+- GPU temperature (?)
+- Usage of input on analog and digital IO on the arduino to do things (?)